frankfurt-gestalten/Parlis-Scraper/README.md

 Some ideas that have been floating around for a while and may be a good starting point if you want to contribute.

 * Support more document formats.
 Parlis holds a lot more information than we currently are able to scrape.
-* Implementing the scraper and/or indexfinder as generators.
 * More export formats
 * Create awesome stuff with the retrieved data (yeah, we encourage you to do that!) (how about an easy to use interface?)
-* Easier commandline usage.
 * Write tests :)
 * Let the scraper decide for a year based on the DOK_NAME in the url (= the link parts the indexfinder creates)